 Community rehabilitation used to be hugely variable in our region and provided via different models of care, with several areas offering no specialist services at all.

-Led by our Community Clinical Director Tracy Walker, we are working to introduce an integrated model of community rehabilitation for stroke and neurorehabilitation patients, so that residents receive the same high level care regardless of where they live.
-Almost all boroughs in the region now offer this model, and we are helping the remaining few to implement integrated services.
+Led by our Community Clinical Director Tracy Walker, we have implemented more integrated models of community rehabilitation for stroke and neurorehabilitation patients, so that residents receive the same high level care regardless of where they live.
+Almost all boroughs in the region now offer these models of care to their residents.

-The stroke model is within a service specification that mandates the professionals needed within the core team and provides guidance on staffing levels.
-It details three pathways of care and where possible (based on the evidence), outlines what care should be provided and by when.
+Our stroke model mandates the professionals needed within the core team and provides guidance on staffing levels.
+It details pathways of care and where possible (based on the evidence), outlines what care should be provided and by when.
 The model advocates early involvement of the voluntary sector to support life after stroke, and also details access to key NHS support services such as orthoptics.

-A similar service specification has been developed for neurorehabilitation that can be delivered as part of a single neurological specialist service (either a separate or a single team).
+A similar model has been developed for neurorehabilitation that can be delivered as part of a single specialist service – either via joint (i.e. with stroke) or separate teams.
 We also collect data in community to help understand the quality of care being provided in each area.
 Professionals can find out more here.